Frank Lovece: Later career

-Lovece has created websites for magazines and television shows and written articles for, among others, Habitat, Entertainment Weekly, Newsday, Yahoo!/MSN.
+He has written articles for Habitat, Entertainment Weekly, Newsday, Yahoo!/MSN.

 In 2005, Lovece and photographer Matthew Jordan Smith collaborated on the book Lost and Found, a photojournalistic record of families of abducted children and the work of The National Center for Missing & Exploited Children.

 Lovece has been a movie critic for Film Journal International, the TV Guide website, and the northern New Jersey newspaper The Record.